How Much Does Homeowners Insurance Cost in New York?

 Does Homeowners Insurance Affect Your Credit Score?

-The last thing you need is to find out that your potential insurance policy will check your credit score.
+You last need to determine if your potential insurance policy will check your credit score.

-Homeowners insurance considers your credit history when setting rates in most states and when giving you a quote.
-However, they don’t check the same information lenders and credit card issuers do.
+Homeowners insurance considers your credit history when setting rates in most states and giving you a quote.
+However, they don't check the same information that lenders and credit card issuers do.

 Instead, they use credit-based insurance scores based on similar information from your credit report.